20241222Chetla_SAWfinaldrafts(3of6).jpg

 ABOUT HER

-Chet'la (pronounced: SHAY-la) is the author of Field Study (FSG Originals, June 2021), winner of the 2020 James Laughlin Award from the Academy of American Poets.
-She is also the author of Mistress, selected by Cathy Park Hong as the winner of the 2018 New Issues Poetry Prize and nominated for an NAACP Image Award for Outstanding Literary Work-Poetry (2020).
-Her third poetry collection, Blue Opening, is forthcoming from Tin House in Fall 2025.
-She is also currently working on her debut essay collection about her relationship to home, heritage, and belonging through domestic and international travel; it’s forthcoming from The Dial Press in 2026.
+Chet'la (pronounced: SHAY-la) is the author of Blue Opening, forthcoming from Tin House in September 2025.
+She is also the author of Field Study (FSG Originals, June 2021), winner of the 2020 James Laughlin Award from the Academy of American Poets, and Mistress, which was nominated for an NAACP Image Award for Outstanding Literary Work-Poetry (2020).
+Her debut essay collection about her relationship to home, heritage, and belonging through domestic and international travel is forthcoming from The Dial Press in 2026.

 Raised in the Mid-Atlantic, she earned an MFA in Creative Writing, with a focus in poetry, from American University.
-For her work, Chet’la has received fellowships from Baldwin for the Arts, the Delaware Division of the Arts, the Hawthornden Foundation, Hedgebrook, the Hermitage Artist Retreat, MacDowell, the Robert H. Smith International Center for Jefferson Studies, the Stadler Center for Poetry, the Vermont Studio Center, and Yaddo.
-Chet’la’s poetry and prose have appeared in Kenyon Review, Pleiades, wildness, Guernica, Poetry International, and The Account.
+For her work, Chet’la has received fellowships from Baldwin for the Arts, the DC Commission for the Arts & Humanities, the Delaware Division of the Arts, the Hawthornden Foundation, Hedgebrook, the Hermitage Artist Retreat, MacDowell, the Robert H. Smith International Center for Jefferson Studies, the Stadler Center for Poetry, the Vermont Studio Center, and Yaddo.
+Chet’la’s poetry and prose have appeared in Guernica, Lit Hub, The New Republic, Pleiades, Poetry International, The Yale Review.
 Among her other publications, her essays and poems have been anthologized in Dr. Ibram X. Kendi & Dr. Keisha N. Blain’s Four Hundred Souls: A Community History of African America, 1619-2019, Kwame Alexander’s This Is the Honey: An Anthology of Contemporary Black Poets, and Picturing Black History: Photographs and Stories That Changed the World.

-In addition to her individual practice, she has collaborated with several artists including photographer Shannon Woodloe, with whom she developed a poetry and photography exhibition in conversation with Mistress called 405; prints for the show are available through the Delaware Art Museum’s gift shop.
+In addition to her individual practice, she has collaborated with several artists including photographer Shannon Woodloe, with whom she developed a poetry and photography exhibition in conversation with Mistress called 405.